Coca-Cola has launched its new Coke variety, Coke No Sugar. Here’s what you need to know about the drink.

 2. Coke No Sugar, as the name suggests, does not contain any sugar.

 3. Coke No Sugar is sweetened with aspartame and Acesulphame Potassium (sometimes called Acesulphame-K or Ace-K).
 These are non-sugar sweeteners, which are also in Coke Zero and Diet Coke.
+See our guide to sugar and sweeteners for more on this.

 4. The sweeteners in Coke No Sugar have been widely studied, and there’s no evidence to say they are not safe to consume.